sijielu/Revival/docs/final.md

 #### 4. Training Details
 - **Data Collection**
   For Minecraft data collection, we have an angent walk randomly and look around in the Minecraft world.
-We capture an image every 2 seconds.
-The real-world images are from the dataset ***Urban and Natural Scene Categories*** from Computational Visual Cognition Laboratory at Massachusetts Institute of Technology (MIT).
-The images were scaled to 256 × 256 pixels.
-The training set size of each class is 978 (Minecraft) and 998 (Real-world images).
+We capture an image every second.
+The real-world images are photos downloaded from Flickr using Flickr API.
+The images were scaled to 128 × 128 pixels.
+The training set size of each class is 3295 (Minecraft) and 3116 (Real-world images).
+During training, the dataloader have the data reshuffled at every epoch.

 - **Hyperparameter Tuning**